felixlopz/hubrise-test-task/content/apps/deliveroo/en/overview.md

 ## Why Connect?

 Connecting your Deliveroo online restaurant or convenience store to HubRise allows you to receive Deliveroo orders directly to your EPOS or Kitchen Display Screen also connected with HubRise.
 You will be able to manage Deliveroo orders alongside other orders, using your own tools.
-Deliveroo orders would flow through your existing setup, as you would do with any other order.
+Deliveroo orders will flow through your existing setup, as all other orders already do.

 ## Prerequisites